Stooa/Stooa/README.md

 Help us keep the Stooa Community open and inclusive.
 Please read and follow our [Code of Conduct][conduct].

+## Configure development environment

+[This document explains][development] how to configure and run a development environment.

 ## License

 Every code patch accepted in Stooa codebase is licensed under [MPL 2.0][license].
 You must be careful to not include any code that can not be licensed under this license.